uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/readme.md

     * ACF to REST API
     * Wordpress Importer
     * WP REST API cache
+    * Advanced Custom Fields PRO
+      * Unfortunately, This is a paid version which is not readily available.
+Please download and install it separately (if you have access, see the Swiki).
   * Import the necessary Wordpress content to your local wordpress MySQL database.
 This content is not stored in the repository!
 * The front end won't be displaying anything yet... now we need to set up the Angular project.